ruslanmv/Video-Speech-Generator-from-Youtube/README.md

 ## Step 14 - Shutdown your instance and stop and delete instance
 Thank you for use this notebook.
 Dont forget delete your instance after use.

-If you want to check out the live version of this program visit the **HuggingFace** space Tex2Lip
+The python version of this program is hosted the **HuggingFace** space Tex2Lip

 [![image-20220915010158326](assets/images/posts/README/image-20220915010158326.png)](https://huggingface.co/spaces/ruslanmv/Text2Lip)